schweickism/boto_rsync/README.rst

   on some systems.
 See the "--glob" option's help text for more info.
 * At this time, the script does not take advantage of boto's "multipart" transfer methods. (pull requests welcome!)
+* The last-modified time on the cloud platform may really be the time uploaded.
+  Comparison is done which attempts to preserve the more recent copy (similar to ``rsync --update``).
+You can use the ``--size-only`` option if this discrepancy is problematic.

 Disclaimers and Warnings